s0dyy/ep-producer/README.md

-**EP PROJECT**
-&nbsp;

-The main goal is to compare the version of an Exherbo Linux package with the upstream version, and be notified via Slack if a new version is available.

 **EP-PRODUCER**
 &nbsp;

-Browse Exherbo linux packages, create an object and send it to Apache Pulsar.
+Compare the version of an Exherbo Linux package with the upstream version, and be notified via Slack if a new version is available.

 Structure of an object (**WORK IN PROGRESS**)
 ```yaml